 A good percentage of people found their agent because the agent reached out.
 This is also positive news for the inexperienced real estate agent because you can control what you say on a call and what you write in an email—thereby shaping a lead’s first impression of you.
 (Hint: sounding confident matters.)

 We offer helpful tips for cold calling prospects in our free e-book, Guide to Cold Calling.
-Simply click the link or image to download.
+Simply click the image to download.

 Your website and social media pages

 Across age groups, except for the most elderly, using the internet to find an agent ranks as either the first or second most popular method.

 Your website could very well be the way most of your prospects first meet you, so you want it to be professional—clean, well-written, and easy to navigate.
 It should feature exceptional images and have a blog that positions you as the subject matter expert in your market.

 If your website isn’t quite up to snuff but you feel confident that with a little guidance you can make it better, then do an internet search for “best real estate website builder.”
 You’ll find a wide range of companies that provide the hosting platforms, templates, and other tools you’ll need.
 Just remember, you may need to do some hunting to find one that is sufficiently specialized to provide a great real estate website.